luqmanbarry/external-secrets-operator-guide/README.md

 We now proceed with installing the operator and its custom resources.

-The setup simulates an environment where enterprise INFOSEC policy allows container images only from the corporate private registry or OpenShift's internal registry.
+The setup simulates an environment where enterprise InfoSec policy allows container images only from the corporate private registry or OpenShift's internal registry.

 The [eso-operator-patch](https://github.com/luqmanbarry/external-secrets-operator-guide/tree/master/eso-operator-patch) chart is created to address this requirement.
-The chart deploys a `CronJob` resource, which periodically replaces the default Github container registry (`ghcr.io`) image referfence defined in the `ClusterServiceVersion` by a **private** image pushed via `skopeo` into the OpenShift cluster `eso-build` namespace.
+The chart deploys a `CronJob` resource, which periodically replaces the default Github container registry (`ghcr.io`) image reference defined in the `ClusterServiceVersion` (CSV) by a **private** image pushed via `skopeo` into the OpenShift cluster `eso-build` namespace.

 Clone the [guide repository](https://github.com/luqmanbarry/external-secrets-operator-guide) and use the repo folder as default directory.